o2r-project/api/docs/public-share.md

 - `content_type` - Form of archive.
 One of the following:
   - `compendium_v1` - _default_ - compendium in Bagtainer format
   - `workspace` - _[NOT IMPLEMENTED]_ - formless workspace
+- `path` - Path to a subdirectory in the public share - default is '/'

 ## Error responses for creating compendium from public share